jashandeep-sohi/python-blowfish/README.rst

 By default this initializes a Blowfish cipher that will interpret bytes using big-endian byte order.
 This should not be a problem since most implementations use big-endian byte order as well.
-However, should the need arrive to use little-endian byte order, provide ``"little"`` as the second argument.
+However, should the need arrise to use little-endian byte order, provide ``"little"`` as the second argument.

 Block